• Skip to main content

 Anticoagulation

-• Prevents clot formation during blood processing.
+• Prevents clot formation during processing

-• Preserves platelet integrity.
+• Preserves platelet integrity

 Blood Collection